PankajMehar/using-docker-containers-for-data-science-workflows/README.md

 Containerization technologies such as Docker enable software to run across various computing environments.
 Data Science requires auditable workflows where we can easily share and reproduce results.
 Docker is a useful tool that we can use to package libraries, code, and data into a single image.
 This tutorial will cover the basics of Docker; discuss how containers fit into Data Science workflows; and provide a quick-start guide that can be used as a template to create a shareable Docker image!
 Learn how to leverage the power of Docker without having to worry about the underlying details of the technology.

+Will be creating a blog post for the same step by step procedure.